patli96/Leetcode---Medium/Tree/Tree_Note.md

 ## Four Important Definitions

-1. Binary Search Tree
+**1. Binary Search Tree**
 	- If the root has a left child, then all values in the left substree are smaller than root.val
 	- If the root has a right child, then all values in the right substree are greater than root.val
 	- No equal-values nodes
-- Successor:	smallest node after the current one.
+	- ***Successor***:	The smallest node after the current one.
 			One step right, and go left as far as you can.
+	- ***Predecessor***:	The largest node before the current one.
+        		One step left, and go right as far as you can.
-2. Complete Binary Tree
+**2. Complete Binary Tree**
+	- Give each node an index starting from 1, in this way: root.index = i root.left.index = 2*i
+		root.right.index = 2*i + 1
 3. Path
 4. Distance